 -John L. Campbell

 Campbell's short fiction has appeared in numerous anthologies, literary magazines and e-zines.
 He has lived all over the U.S., and has worked as everything from a limo driver to professional investigator and executive.
-He currently resides with his family in Connecticut, where he is hard at work on his next novel.
+He currently resides with his family in the New York area, where he is hard at work on his next novel.